ravnhq/dotnet-xaml-challenge/README.md

 ## Part 1: Backend API

-In this part, you must implement a REST API for support ticket management.
+In this part, you must implement a REST API endpoint for support ticket management.
 You have already been provided with part of the base code that you need to complete.

+The base code is using **EntityFramework** and **SqLite**.
+Everything is already configure for you to be able to use it.

 ### Requirements